Big and Tall from Nanking Rd to Nathan Rd: Jefferson Young (楊撫生) of Crane (鶴鳴), Chancellor (大人), Da Da (大大) and the rise and fall of his retail empire

 Left: article about Jefferson Young and Crane Stores entertaining over 100 guests which included the famous opera singer Mei Lan-fang and Shanghainese tycoons Yu Ya-ching and Wang Hsiao-lei in HK in 1941 (Ta Kung Pao, 1941-6-16) Right: Actress Bai Guang opening the Macau branch of Crane in 1950.
 Could the guy behind Bai Guang be Jefferson Young?
 (WKYP, 1950-9-7)

 In 1950, a branch was added in Macau and in the spring of 1951, Jefferson left Shanghai and the mainland where his business was being confiscated for Hong Kong where branches were also set up at 534 Hennessy Road in Wanchai and 608 Nathan Road in Kowloon in addition to the Des Voeux Road location.
 In 1952, Crane expanded to Singapore where it opened a store at 198 South Bridge Road (touted as its 18th store).
 Over time, Crane would have a branch in Penang and Young also opened Hongkong Shoe Co on North Bridge Road in Singapore and Petaling Street in Kuala Lumpur.
-A branch was also added in Taipei but shut down in 1957.
+A 1956 ad for Crane announced the opening of a New York branch and also listed branches in Tokyo, Penang, Singapore and Taipei (which closed in 1957).
 In 1958, Crane Stores, Shoers & Hatters Ltd was incorporated in Hong Kong with $750,000 in capital – the name was shortened to Crane Stores Ltd in 1963 as the firm expanded from shoes to the more ambitious field of general department stores.

 Left: Crane Stores, Shoers & Hatters on the right at 534 Hennessy Road (present site of Hysan Place); Right: Full page length ad of Crane store in 1954 promoting its Nathan Road store which was touted as its “16th store” taking into account all the stores that were opened in the mainland (WKYP, 1954-1-28)